Validator FAQ

 # How can I join the testnet?

-The Testnet is a great environment to test your validator setup before launch.
+The testnet is a great environment to test your validator setup before launch.

 # What are the different types of keys?

-In short, there are two types of keys:
+There are two types of keys:

 - It is associated with a public key